rust-lang/rfcs/text/0000-types-team.md

 ### Bug in the type checker

 When a soundness bug is found in Rust's type system, the compiler team can contact the types team to request the bug be triaged and to prepare a fix.
 The types team owns that code and hence is ultimately responsible for reviewing changes to the relevant code.
+Along these lines, if a breaking change must be made to the language to fix unsound code, it is the responsibility of the types team to make the final decision - a responsibility previously held by the lang team.

 ### Unsafe code guidelines